 My research explores how modern institutions and principles, in general, and the nation-state, in particular, are reinvented in the face of contemporary, reflexive modern uncertainties.

 - Cyber Uncertainty

 - Interactive Database of Cyber-Perceptions

 - Defence Reviews and Security / Cyber Security Strategies as Global Practice

-I am currently a Research Fellow in the ARC-Laureate Program in International History (directed by Prof Glenda Sluga), Faculty of Arts and Social Sciences at the University of Sydney, where I am in charge of the 'Planetary Pasts and Futures'-research theme.
+I am currently a Research Fellow in the ARC-Laureate Program in International History (directed by Prof Glenda Sluga), Faculty of Arts and Social Sciences at the University of Sydney.
 I am also a Research Associate at the Centre for International Security Studies (CISS) at Sydney University and the Conflict and Civil Society Research Unit at the London School of Economics (LSE).